Open-RSC/IdleRSC/README.txt

 Sleeping:
 	IdleRSC does not have a built in sleeper.
 Anyone with experience dealing with making OCR programs, please see issue #25.

+Account Security:
+	Please be aware that run.bat is not encrypted.
+If someone has your run.bat, they have your username and password.
+	Please be aware that you should not run any .class files from sources you do not trust.
+Running a rogue .class file is akin to running a .exe file on your computer.
+IF YOU DON'T TRUST IT, READ THE SOURCE CODE AND COMPILE IT!!!

 Compiling Scripts:
 	Native Scripts: